-- (1) Despite clauses 5 and 6, a prohibited person or a restricted person who is an aircrew services worker may enter Victoria from any other State or Territory in Australia if the person: - (a) subject to subclause (3), whose ordinary place of residence is outside of Victoria and within red zone or orange zone in the 14 days prior to entry to Victoria, is required to enter and be physically present in Victoria for the purpose of providing aircrew services; or - (b) subject to subclause (4), whose ordinary place of residence is outside of Victoria and within a green zone in the 14 days prior to entry to Victoria, is required to enter and be physically present in Victoria for the purpose of providing aircrew services; or - (c) subject to subclause (5), is a Victorian resident who is required to enter and be physically present in any other State or Territory in Australia for the purpose of providing aircrew services and is entering Victoria for the purpose of returning to their ordinary place of residence in Victoria; and - (d) is not a diagnosed person or a close contact of a diagnosed person and/or required to self-isolate or self-quarantine in a State or Territory in Australia; and - (e) is not experiencing SARS-CoV-2 Symptoms. - (2) An aircrew services worker who enters Victoria under subclause (1) must: - (a) comply with all Directions currently in force; and - (b) monitor for SARS-CoV-2 symptoms and get tested for SARS-CoV-2 if experiencing SARS-CoV-2 symptoms. - (3) An aircrew services worker who enters Victoria under subclause (1)(a) must: - (a) travel directly by private transport between the designated crew hotel and any airport of arrival or departure; and - (b) not leave the designated crew hotel other than: - (i) to travel to the airport of departure; or - (ii) in an emergency; or - (iii) to undertake required simulator training or emergency procedures training; and
+- (1) Despite clauses 5, 6 and 7, a prohibited person or a restricted person who is an aircrew services worker may enter Victoria from any other State or Territory in Australia or, after entering Australia from a Green Zone Country, if the person: - (a) subject to subclause (3), whose ordinary place of residence is outside of Victoria and within red zone or orange zone in the 14 days prior to entry to Victoria, is required to enter and be physically present in Victoria for the purpose of providing aircrew services; or - (b) subject to subclause (4), whose ordinary place of residence is outside of Victoria and within a green zone in the 14 days prior to entry to Victoria, is required to enter and be physically present in Victoria for the purpose of providing aircrew services; or - (c) subject to subclause (5), is a Victorian resident who is required to enter and be physically present in any other State or Territory in Australia, or in a Green Zone Country, for the purpose of providing aircrew services and is entering Victoria for the purpose of returning to their ordinary place of residence in Victoria; and - (d) is not a diagnosed person or a close contact of a diagnosed person and/or required to self-isolate or self-quarantine in a State or Territory in Australia or in a Green Zone Country; and - (e) is not experiencing SARS-CoV-2 Symptoms.

-- (c) wear a face covering during each flight to and from Victoria and when travelling between the designated crew hotel and the airport (unless the person is exempt from the requirement to wear a face covering in accordance with the Stay Safe Directions (Victoria)); and - (d) otherwise comply with relevant airline requirements and COVIDSafe Plan whilst in Victoria and in any other State or Territory in Australia. - (4) An aircrew services worker who enters Victoria under subclause (1)(b) must comply with their respective airline's COVIDSafe Plan while travelling to and from a red zone or orange zone in the 14 days prior to entry to Victoria. - (5) An aircrew services worker who enters Victoria under subclause (1)(c), who travels to or from a red zone or orange zone in the 14 days prior to entry to Victoria must: - (a) travel directly by private transport between the designated crew hotel and any airport of arrival or departure whilst in the red zone or orange zone; and - (b) not leave the designated crew hotel whilst in the red zone or orange zone, other than: - (i) to travel to the airport of departure; or - (ii) in an emergency; and - (iii) to undertake required simulator training or emergency procedures training; and - (c) otherwise comply with relevant airline requirements and COVIDSafe Plan whilst in Victorian and in any other State or Territory in Australia.
+- (2) An aircrew services worker who enters Victoria under subclause (1) must: - (a) comply with all Directions currently in force; and - (b) monitor for SARS-CoV-2 symptoms and get tested for SARS-CoV-2 if experiencing SARS-CoV-2 symptoms. - (3) An aircrew services worker who enters Victoria under subclause (1)(a) must: - (a) travel directly by private transport between the designated crew hotel and any airport of arrival or departure; and - (b) not leave the designated crew hotel other than: - (i) to travel to the airport of departure; or - (ii) in an emergency; or - (iii) to undertake required simulator training or emergency procedures training; and - (c) wear a face covering during each flight to and from Victoria and when travelling between the designated crew hotel and the airport (unless the person is exempt from the requirement to wear a face covering in accordance with the Stay Safe Directions (Victoria)); and - (d) otherwise comply with relevant airline requirements and COVIDSafe Plan whilst in Victoria and in any other State or Territory in Australia or in a Green Zone Country. - (4) An aircrew services worker who enters Victoria under subclause (1)(b) must comply with their respective airline's COVIDSafe Plan while travelling to and from a red zone or orange zone in the 14 days prior to entry to Victoria. - (5) An aircrew services worker who enters Victoria under subclause (1)(c), who travels to or from a red zone or orange zone in the 14 days prior to entry to Victoria must: - (a) travel directly by private transport between the designated crew hotel and any airport of arrival or departure whilst in the red zone or orange zone; and - (b) not leave the designated crew hotel whilst in the red zone or orange zone, other than: - (i) to travel to the airport of departure; or - (ii) in an emergency; and - (iii) to undertake required simulator training or emergency procedures training; and - (c) otherwise comply with relevant airline requirements and COVIDSafe Plan whilst in Victoria and in any other State or Territory in Australia or in a Green Zone country.